CmlLib/CmlLib.Core.Auth.Microsoft/docs/kr/XboxAuthNet.Game.Msal/ClientID.md

+# ClientID

-For using MsalClient, You should acquire your own Azure Client ID.
+For using MSAL, You should acquire your own Azure Client ID.
+This document describes how to acquire your own Azure Client ID for Xbox authentication.

 ## 1. Go to Azure Active Directory